AgrYpn1a/2dSpaceShooter/README.md

 ##### How things work?

-  *This should hopefully be a short, yet detailed explanation of what is really going on with our code, our objects in scenes, prefabs etc.*
+  This should hopefully be short, yet detailed explanation of what is really going on with our code, our objects in scenes, prefabs etc.

 ```C#
 void Start()